GST chargeable on goods delivered locally

 In the event that you are unsure, or unable to prove that the goods will be or has been exported, you will need to charge GST to your customers, even if they are overseas customers.

-For details, please refer to GST: A Guide on Exports (717KB).
+For details, please refer to GST: A Guide on Exports (PDF, 796KB).

 Common errors on output tax

-Find out if you can zero-rate the sale of goods to your overseas customers by watching this video!
-You may click here for more videos on commonly made output tax errors.
+Find out if you can zero-rate the sale of goods to your overseas customers by watching the video below.
+You may also view other videos on "Common GST Errors on Output Tax".